 Why Do Investors Need Bonds?

-Investing all your money in stocks is simply stupid.
+Investing all your money in stocks is a risky decision.
 Bonds are a crucial member of any investment portfolio, in part to hedge (or diversify) against those times when stocks’ value takes a nosedive out of the blue.

 In other words, when stocks yin (drop), bonds yang (stay calm).

 The maturity period on most bonds ranges from one to 30 years, and bonds typically pay three to four percent interest payments annually.
 There are some bonds that pay a little bit more and risky bonds may even pay double-digit interest.

 Some investors buy bonds not just to diversify their investment portfolios, but also to profit off a rise or fall in a bond’s trading price.
 Others will hold their bonds to maturity so that they can get back their entire principal (initial investment).
 That safe guarantee of repayment, along with interest payments, makes bonds a top pick for many investors.